Meeting the Corporate Sustainability Reporting Directive (CSRD)

 What is the Corporate Sustainability Reporting Directive (CSRD)?

-The Corporate Sustainability Reporting Directive (or CSRD) is a new European Union (EU) directive, which changes the way organisations must disclose and report information on environmental, social, and corporate governance (ESG) performance.
+The Corporate Sustainability Reporting Directive (or CSRD) is a European Union (EU) directive, which changes the way organisations must disclose and report information on environmental, social, and corporate governance (ESG) performance.
+The CSRD is meant to improve transparency and comparability of sustainability reports among EU organisations and their value chain, enabling stakeholders to make informed decisions and drive sustainable investments towards organisations that prioritise ESG performance.

-As a large company you will be required to complete the CSRD if you meet any two out of the following three criteria:
+• 1st Jan 2026 for large organisations (not subject to NFRD) for the financial year 2025 if you meet any two out of the following three criteria:

 1. Your turnover is higher than €50 million per year.